 For those who have a chronic condition that requires daily tracking, I recommend using an app that supports medication tracking as well as reporting.
 There are dozens and dozens of them, many of which are free.
-I tried several apps and the two I liked best are Medisafe and CareZone.
+I tried several apps and the one I liked best was Medisafe.

 Whatever option you choose, the key is to get your medication information consolidated and in a shareable format.
 It could save valuable time and stress in an emergency!